Rotonen/diffusers_scripts/README.md

 ## Development Environment

-I'm working on a Debian Bookworm box with an Nvidia A4000.
+I'm working on a Debian Bookworm box with an Nvidia RTX A4000.

-Some of this stuff also works on macOS.
-Please refer to the disclaimer above.

 If you have a functional Python 3.11 installation, `uv run --locked` should have you covered /wrt local setup.